Adversarial Concept Distillation for One-Step Diffusion Personalization: Experiments

 \subsection{Experimental results}

 \minisection{Qualitative results.} The main qualitative comparisons are presented in Fig.~\ref{fig:comparison}.
+All results were obtained by reproducing under the one-step personalization setup, except the multi-step Custom Diffusion method (2nd column).
 Among the seven baseline methods, Custom Diffusion, DreamBooth, TextBoost, and Textual Inversion fail to perform effective denoising or learn target concepts under the one-step inference setting.
 DisenBooth and Cones2 struggle to capture precise concepts.
 Although IP-Adapter preserves some identity consistency, its results are often blurry, misaligned with the prompts, and affected by the reference image background.
 In contrast, our proposed method, \ourmethod, achieves both precise concept learning and strong semantic alignment between the generated images and input texts.

-\minisection{Quantitative results.} The detailed numeric results are presented in Table~\ref{tab:main_quantitative_results}. \ourmethod maintains the text-image alignment quality competitive to the baselines, as evidenced by the CLIP-T Score.
+\minisection{Quantitative results.} The detailed numeric results are presented in Table~\ref{tab:main_quantitative_results}.
+Notably, the first row reports the results of Custom Diffusion trained for 1,000 steps and evaluated with 25 inference steps.
+For fair comparison, all other methods, including ours, are evaluated under a setting where both the training and inference steps are set to 1. \ourmethod maintains the text-image alignment quality competitive to the baselines, as evidenced by the CLIP-T Score.
 In terms of image similarity (CLIP-I, DINO scores), \ourmethod significantly outperforms the one-step or multi-step based methods.
 We \textit{note that} the CLIP-T is not that relevant in T2I personalization since it is computing the alignment with the generated image with the input text (without the conditional token), and therefore does not capture the alignment with the input concept images or the intended new concept.
 Therefore the CLIP-I and DINO are more \textit{convincing} to demonstrate the effectiveness of personalization methods: on these scores our method shows the best performance.
 Moreover, \ourmethod even surpasses the Custom Diffusion (SD2.1) in the first row, further supporting our argument that the teacher model is not fully reliable under the \ourproblem setup.
 Additionally, the low CLIP-I and DINO scores of the Textual Inversion baseline highlight the student’s inability to independently learn the concept without effective supervision.
 These results collectively validate the key challenges we identified in adapting concept learning to the \ourproblem setup.